a-marugan/AI4Everyone-Rescue/Guides/MuJoCo Setup Guide.md

 ```
 ./unitree_mujoco
 ```
-Finally, in order to test the Go2 robot, go to the directory `~/unitree/unitree_mujoco/example/cpp`
+Finally, in order to test the Go2 robot, start a new terminal and go to the directory `~/unitree/unitree_mujoco/example/cpp`.
-and copy the `stand_go2.cpp` file into the directory `~/unitree/unitree_mujoco/simulate/src`.

-Then go back to `simulate` directory add this line to the `CMakeLists.txt`:
 ```
-add_executable(stand_go2 src/stand_go2.cpp)
+cd ~/unitree/unitree_mujoco/example/cpp
 ```
-`cmake` the `simulate` directory again:
+Make a `build` directory and compile the example file `stand_go2.cpp`.
 ```
-cd build
+mkdir build && cd build
 cmake ..
 make -j4
 ```
-Now open the simulation (`./unitree_mujoco`) and run this in the `build` directory on a new terminal:
+Now run this in the `build` directory:
 ```
 ./stand_go2
 ```
 This example code starts when you press enter.
-You will see that your Go2 robot stands up and sits down.
+You will see that your Go2 robot stands up and lies down if successful.

 ## 6. Debug